Forecasting Generative Amplification: Introduction

 \section{Introduction}

-The enormous amount of data at the \gls*{LHC} has allowed us to explore the Standard Model with unprecedented precision.
+The enormous amount of data at the \gls*{LHC} allows us to explore the Standard Model with unprecedented precision.
 Over the next decade, the \gls*{HL-LHC} will increase the amount of data by another order of magnitude, promising a significant jump in precision.
-To analyse this data will require a corresponding increase in the precision and the amount of simulation data.
+To analyze this data will require a corresponding increase in the precision and the amount of simulated data.

-LHC simulations rely on a comprehensive \gls*{MC}-based simulation chain.
+LHC simulations rely on a comprehensive Monte Carlo event generation and detector simulation chain.
 It starts with the interaction of partons, from where the events are propagated through jet radiation and hadronization steps to the detector simulation.
-All steps are based on first principles, with a high level of precision.
+All steps are based on or informed by first principles, with a high level of precision.
 This link to proper physics models comes with significant computational costs.
-As a result, we expect the need for \gls*{HL-LHC} simulations to exceed our computational budget by a significant factor.
+As a result, the need for \gls*{HL-LHC} simulations exceeds our computational budget by a significant factor.

-To solve this pressing problem, we need more efficient simulation methods.
-Modern machine learning (ML) provides such methods, including generative networks that learn the underlying phase space densities from a controlled dataset.
-For instance, we can train a generative network on classical simulation and use it to generate extra simulation data significantly faster.
-Such generative networks have been developed for event generation~\cite{Butter:2019cae,Butter:2021csz,Butter:2023fov,Butter:2024zbd,Brehmer:2024yqw,Favaro:2025pgz}, hadronization~\cite{Chan:2023ume, Ilten:2022jfm}, detector simulation~\cite{Krause:2024avx,Favaro:2024rle,Toledo-Marin:2024gqh,Krause:2025qnl,Buss:2025cyw}, and neural importance sampling~\cite{Heimel:2022wyj2, Heimel:2023ngj, Heimel:2024wph}.
-In addition, these generative methods are complemented with parameterized fast simulation~\cite{deFavereau:2013fsa} and amplitude surrogates~\cite{Bishara:2019iwh, Badger:2022hwf, Bahl:2024gyt,Bahl:2025xvx}.